An interpretable wildfire spreading model for real-time predictions: Modeling

-where $\rho_g$ ([=] kg/m$^3$) is a representative gas density. \Cref{eq:MassBalance} may be written in dimensionless form by defining the remaining mass fraction of water, $S_1=m_{s1}/m_{s,0}$ (endothermic fuel mass fraction), and combustibles, $S_2=m_{s2}/m_{s,0}$ (exothermic fuel mass fraction), with $S=S_1+S_2$ (solid total fuel mass fraction), and also $S_g=m_g/m_{s,0}$.
-Thus:
+where $\rho_g$ ([=] kg/m$^3$) is a representative gas density. \Cref{eq:MassBalance} may be written in dimensionless form by defining the remaining fuel mass fraction of water, $S_1=m_{s1}/m_{s,0}$ (endothermic phase), and combustibles, $S_2=m_{s2}/m_{s,0}$ (exothermic phase).
+The sum of these fractions, $S=S_1+S_2$, represents the total fuel mass fraction at any given instant.
+Additionally, $S_g=m_g/m_{s,0}$ denotes the dimensionless gaseous phase mass fraction.
+Thus, \cref{eq:MassBalance} in dimensionless form is: